ARTICLE I – Name

 Section 7.06.
 Association Year The association fiscal year shall begin August 1st and end July 31st

 Section 7.07.
-Committee Meetings All committee meetings will be held in conjunction with the General Session meetings unless otherwise approved by the President.
-The President or Chairperson of the group shall call all such meetings.
+Committee Meetings All committee meetings will be held in conjunction with the THSADA State Conference and THSCA Coaching School meetings unless otherwise approved by the President.
+The Chairperson of the group shall call all such meetings.
 Notice of at least one week shall be given all members as to time, date, place and agenda.

 Section 7.08.
 State Conference Guidelines

 A. The Executive Director will be the State Conference Coordinator.
 The Executive Director will assign a Host Committee to assist with the Conference.
-The budget for the State Conference will include funds collected from registration, membership fees and sponsorships.
-Additional funds will be raised by the State Conference host chairperson and committee.
-A proposed budget and conference procedures will be put together by the Executive Director and approved by the Board of Directors as a guideline for the SCC.
+A proposed budget and conference procedures will be put together by the Executive Director and approved by the Board of Directors as a guideline for the SCG.

-B. Site of the State Conference will be set two years in advance.
+B. Site of the State Conference will be set in advance and within the best financial interests of the THSADA.
 Will be recommended to the Board of Directors by the Executive Director.
 The Board of Directors will approve the selected sites.

 ARTICLE VIII– Committees